A model theory of topology: Embedding theorems

-In particular, by Proposition \ref{propcont}, the category of topological spaces with continuous functions is equivalent to the category of principal and additive specialization semilattices which can be realized as $( \mathcal P(X), \cup, \sqsubseteq )$, for some set $X$, and such that $ a \sqsubseteq \emptyset $ implies $a= \emptyset $, with homomorphisms. \end{observation}
+In particular, by Proposition \ref{propcont}, the category of topological spaces with continuous functions is isomorphic as a concrete category over \textbf{Set} \cite[Remark 5.12]{joy} to the category of principal and additive specialization semilattices which can be realized as $( \mathcal P(X), \cup, {\sqsubseteq} )$, for some set $X$, and such that $ a \sqsubseteq \emptyset $ implies $a= \emptyset $, with homomorphisms. \end{observationx}